msillano/tuyaDAEMON/tuyaDAEMON/README.md

 ### configuration

-In addition to usual configuration requirements for the `mySQL` and your `tuya-smart-device` nodes:
+In addition to usual configuration requirements for the `mySQL`, 'MQTT' and your `tuya-smart-device` nodes:

+1) Since 2.2.0, all configuration data are in a 'Config' node, with a friendly user interface (one in every module) to make simple the configuration task.
+Only some special nodes requires the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).

-1)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on a device/dps basis.
+2)  _CORE_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on `real/virtual/fake` devices, that control the _CORE_ behavior on a device/dps basis.
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure:
-    - you can edit it directly using the _'alldevices'_ config node.
+    - you can edit it directly using the CORE config node.
     - you can export it to the file `alldevices.json` for backup or to edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a _DB of tuya device definitions_.

 2) To reduce the workload in the production environment:
-     - `debug` 'trace' nodes can control the _debug pad_ content: enabling/disabling them the user can modulate the visible information.
       - `filters` can reduce the info and the DB writing charge (you can also disable/delete the DB node).

-3)  _node 'tuyaDEAMON.CORE.save path': defines where to save the 'alldevices.json' file._
+      - sice 2.2.0: general _filtering_ feature, on device/dp basis, user defined in _alldevices_.

 4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can found specific instructions.

  ### installation
-   0. Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON ver.2.0: the installation allows to test the **_system** capabilities and the user can add later the devices.
+   0. Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as framework for any puorpose.
+Since ver.2.2.0: you can test any module capabilities and the user can add later the devices.
    0. Precondition: node-red installed and working.
    0. Precondition: a _mySQL_ server is required for a serious use: import the  `DB-full.2.0.sql`  to create the required tables.